alichtman/safety-razer/README.md

 $ echo "sudo python3 safety-razer.py &" >> ~/.zshrc
 ```

+### Future Development

+If there are drivers for other RGB-enabled keyboards available, I'd like to add them.
+I happen to have only a `Razer` keyboard, and that's the reason this project is currently limited to Razer keyboards.

 ### Notes

 This project is under development.
 If you run into any issues using it, please open an issue [here](https://github.com/alichtman/safety-razer/issues/new).